Nandithakr/SalesForceIntegrationRepo/README.md

 Creating events - https://salesforceintegration20180320024717.azurewebsites.net\Event\CreateEvent

-Creates a ;test event to check if it really creates event in salesforce.
+Creates a ;test event for the current time to check if it really creates event in salesforce.
 UI yet to be developed!